dotnet/runtimelab/docs/design/features/runtime-handled-tasks.md

 }
 ```

 Operations that are not affected by `async2`, such as generic substitution or Overriding/Hiding/Implementing end up naturally working with async2 methods.
 Note that these areas are some of the most complex parts of the compiler.
-It was very benefitial to not having to specialcase async2 in these areas.
+It was very beneficial to not having to specialcase async2 in these areas.

 One thing to observe is that unlike regular `async`, which is a source-only concept, the async2 survives serialization/deserialization via metadata.
 Effectively we treat the `int32 modopt([System.Runtime]System.Threading.Tasks.Task'1)` as just a special encoding of `Task<int>` return type with additional property of making the method `async2`.